Search by Keyword

 One other mysterious overdub was performed by Ringo during these early morning hours.
 Barry Tashian, lead guitarist and vocalist of the group The Remains, who was one of the opening acts of The Beatles’ 1966 tour, recalls a conversation he had with Ringo on their tour plane.
 “We usually talked more about music and records (than instruments).
 But I did ask Ringo about ‘I’m Looking Through You’ and that tapping percussion sound on it.
 He told me that I was privy to a great secret, that he just tapped on a pack of matches with his finger.”

-Both the mono and original stereo mix of the song was made on November 15th, 1965 in the control room of EMI Studio One by George Martin and engineers Norman Smith and Richard Lush.
+Both the mono and original stereo mixes of the song were made on November 15th, 1965, in the control room of EMI Studio One by George Martin and engineers Norman Smith and Richard Lush.
 The stereo mix, which fades out slightly earlier than the mono mix, was made by placing the rhythm track entirely on the left channel and all of the overdubs, vocals included, entirely on the right channel.
-The two false starts of the acoustic guitar was left on the stereo mix when it was sent out to different countries, figuring they would know to edit it off when preparing their masters for release.
+The two false starts of the acoustic guitar were left on the stereo mix when it was sent out to different countries, the engineering staff figuring they would know to edit it off when preparing their masters for release.

 George Martin returned to the master tapes in 1986 to create new stereo mixes for the entire “Rubber Soul” album.
 These new mixes were used on the 1987 compact disc release of “Rubber Soul.”
 The only noticeable difference from the original stereo mix of “I’m Looking Through You” is that both the left and right channels are panned slightly to the center, allowing the vocals to come through slightly on the left channel.